 A thorough psychological assessment for ADHD consists of:

-Intelligence Tests: such as the WAIS help pinpoint cognitive strengths and weaknesses, guiding intervention design.
+such as the WAIS, help pinpoint cognitive strengths and weaknesses, guiding intervention design.

-Mood and Personality Tests: It guarantee a correct diagnosis by helping to rule out disorders that replicate ADHD symptoms.
+Mood and Personality Tests: It guarantees a correct diagnosis by helping to rule out disorders that replicate ADHD symptoms.

 Treatment for ADHD with Medication